 A behaviorism focus helps guide my clients toward practical change by addressing how their situations influence their thoughts and feelings.
 My trauma-informed approach ensures sensitivity to my client's past experiences and focuses on creating a safe a supportive space for healing.
 I have an ongoing commitment to personal and professional development and am dedicated to combating burnout and providing the best care to my clients.

-Making the client aware of cognitive biases and learning to challenge those to offer different perspectives and decrease impact of symptoms.
+I work collaboratively with clients to become aware of cognitive biases and learn to challenge those to offer different perspectives and decrease the impact of symptoms.
 Cognitive reframing is a constant evaluation of our perceptions.
 We will establish connections between your thoughts, feelings, and behaviors.